maryLLay/TeachingTools/README.md

 # TeachingTools

+Package of tools for those teaching or those being taught.

+Quiz.py
 This program will quiz you on whatever questions you place in the quiz bank.
 Acceptable question types are multiple choice, fill-in-the-blank, and True/False.
 Multiple choice questions will have randomly-sorted answers.